BenjaminSoelberg/wilfa-e-way-electric-scooter-hack/README.md

 The system will now allow you to install apps from third-party sources, outside the bounds of the Google Play Store.

-## Known issues

-**There was a problem parsing the package error**

-This seems to be a change in Android 11 regarding packed or misalligned resources.
-Fix is still pending, but install the apk on an older android until then.

-**App crashes when trying to change change speed setting**

-My guess is that the King Song server is either not working or sending bad data back.
-But I have worked around that in the latest release.

 ## WARNING

 Please use the scooter responsibly and only in legal places.